eQualityTime/projectreal/casefiles/5/1bac.md

 *   They help you report the scam to Action Fraud and to Police Scotland
 *   You also tell your friends about what happened and NOT to trust new numbers without confirming.
 *   A few weeks later, another scam attempt gets mentioned in a group chat, but now, everyone knows how to spot it.
 *   🎉 Responsible choice!
-You helped stop the scam before it could spread and protected NOT JUST  yourself, but others too!
+You helped stop the scam before it could spread and protected not just yourself, but others too!
 *   🤔 Lesson: Speaking up helps others.
-Scammers don’t JUST  target one person – they try to fool as many as possible.
+Scammers don’t just target one person – they try to fool as many as possible.